Online Marketing Degree

 Having a good product or service does not guarantee success.
 You need to be able to identify your target customers and reach them with a compelling message.
 Pursue general business knowledge and marketing skills with a Bachelor of Science degree in Business Administration with a Marketing concentration from CTU.
 Along with working to develop foundational business knowledge, you have the opportunity to develop proficiency in sales, marketing communications, channel development, and consumer behavior.

-Overall, employment of advertising, promotions and marketing managers is projected to grow about 10 percent, near the occupational average, from 2016-2026.1 A business degree with a marketing concentration can help you develop the skills you need to answer the door if opportunity comes knocking.
+Overall, employment of advertising, promotions and marketing managers is projected to grow about 7 percent, faster than the occupational average, from 2019-2029.1 A business degree with a marketing concentration can help you develop the skills you need to answer the door if opportunity comes knocking.

 The BSBA in Marketing:

 - Has CTU Fast Track™ exams available, a series of mini modules designed to test your knowledge of key course objectives, offering the opportunity to earn college credit for what you already know